moneroexamples/finding-mine-tx-ins-and-outs/README.md

     // if there is a match, it means that this input is ours, i.e.,
     // we sent xmr somewhere.
     //
-    // When we spend xmr, inputs used will add up to no less than
+    // when we spend xmr, inputs used will add up to no less than
     // what we spend.
 Thus, if they they are more than what we spend
     // we will get back a change in the outputs of the current transaction. for (const cryptonote::transaction& tx: txs)